eversoneliasg/100-days-of-python/README.md

 The participantes won't know each other's bid until the end of the auction.<br>
 **Lessons and exercises**: dictionaries; nesting; grading program.

-Day 10 - Calculator Program: We created a text based calculator.
+## Day 10 - Calculator Program

+We created a text based calculator.
+**Lessons and exercises**: functions with outputs/return; days in month exercise; docstrings.

 Day 11 - The BlackJack Capstone Project: A virtual game of BlackJack.